 An application process ensures that you’re formalizing your tenant screening (always good legally) and asking for documents that authenticate that that good buddy is a good tenant with a good paycheck and a good track record of paying their rent.
 Verifying your tenant’s information (identity, finances, employment) is an absolute must-have for your process.

 Does your tenant have a criminal record?
 A great credit score?
 Have they been evicted before?
 Well, you’ll never know unless you ask for a tenant screening.
 It’s equally as shocking when landlords confess to not requiring applications as it is to hear of not requiring a tenant screening.

 Running a tenant-paid screening is critical for verifying your tenant’s information and/or flagging any high-risk tenants.
 Trust me, it’s worth every penny.
 (And at RentRedi, it’s tenant-paid.)

-Tenant screening can be a roadblock to some landlords in the application process.
+Screening can be a roadblock to some landlords in the application process.
 Yes, you prequalify.
 Yes, you have an application.
 And now another step?
 You have a unit to fill, we get it.
-But tenant screening is so critical to securing that highly-sought-after high-quality tenant.
+But tenant screening is so critical to securing that highly sought-after, high-quality tenant.

 To ensure that landlords can still get that precious tenant screening without increasing vacancy time during turnover, we made it automatic.
 Or, as we like to say, “auto-magic”.
 (Okay, me.
 I like to say auto-magic.)